Brush Fire Update: Daniel K. Inouye Highway Remains Closed

 STORY SUMMARY

-HAWAIʻI ISLAND - Health officials say they are currently monitoring 1,364 active cases on Hawaiʻi island.
+HAWAIʻI ISLAND - Health officials are currently monitoring 1,412 active cases on the Big Island, and Hilo Medical Center is full.

-(BIVN) – There were 791 newly reported cases of COVID-19 in the State of Hawaiʻi on Saturday, down from the 1,167 cases reported on Friday.
+(BIVN) – There were 845 newly reported cases of COVID-19 in the State of Hawaiʻi on Sunday, up from the 791 cases reported on Saturday.
+There were also four (4) COVID-related deaths, state-wide.

-Today, there were one hundred thirty-four (134) new cases identified on Hawaiʻi island, down from the one hundred fifty-one (151) cases reported yesterday.
+Today, there were one hundred forty-seven (147) new cases identified on Hawaiʻi island, up from the one hundred thirty-four (134) cases reported yesterday.

-There were twenty-five (25) persons hospitalized today on the Big Island, according to the Hawaiʻi Emergency Management Agency tally.
-Yesterday, that number was reported to be twenty-seven (27).

 On the Health Department’s zip code area map showing reported COVID-19 cases with onset dates in the past 14 days, there are fifteen (15) locations on the Big Island showing over 10 cases.
 Seven (7) of those zip code areas are showing over 50 cases, with two areas (Kona and Hilo) identifying over 300 new cases in 14 days.